mizu78/upec_bigdata/TD2/TD2.md

-# LAB Session 2: Set up our Kafka cluster on the cloud
+# LAB Session 2: Kafka cluster on the cloud & Hands-on with Kafka
 ### Disclaimer:

 __As part of your Confluent Cloud trial, you are provided with 400\$ in credits for use during the 30-day trial period.__